 The new airport is known as the Beijing Daxing International Airport.
 It is connected via mass transit with the city center as well as the Bejing International Airport.
 The new airport is designed to handle 72 million passengers by 2025, and 100 million passengers by 2040.
-When I visited Beijing several years ago, the second airport was still under construction.
-It is time for me to plan another visit!

 The starfish has landed

 The starfish configuration has a total of six legs.
 Five legs serve as arrival and departure wings.
 The sixth leg connects the airport to the mass transit system and airport services.
 The legs meet at the center which acts as a HUB.
 The HUB provides a sense of orientation to passengers as they navigate between different legs.
 The roof over the airport structure mimics the natural form of a starfish with giant skylights acting as eyes.
 The roof allows ample sunlight and could only have been made possible with the help of computer-based design and construction technologies.

 In the age of parametric design and computer-based manufacturing, mega projects such as the Starfish and the Balna in Budapest move from conceptual design to construction in record time.
 The starfish was constructed in five years.
 It demonstrates that one can visualize a complex form and have it constructed quickly unlike at any time in the past.
 Although the design of this airport responds to the spirit of our time, it has very little relevance to the local culture or place.
 It could be transported to any location and would function just as well.